 When evaluating industrial causation for a Welder, an investigation will be done with respect to the nature of the exposure that the Welder had in the workplace.
-This will include the processes employed, the materials welded, the ventilation, and the degree of exposure and the level of personal protection.
+This will include the processes employed, the materials welded, the ventilation, the degree of exposure, and the level of personal protection.
 Supra.

 In the article, Cancer Risks, it is noted that occupational welders were at a lower risk of cancer than primary welders.
 Further, primary welders are at a greater risk for bladder and kidney cancer.
 Occasional welders, however, at not.
 See Cancer Risks.

 Is there an Association of Welding to Cancer?

 Per the IARC, in the Article Carcinogenicity, it is noted that “ in the present evaluation, welding fumes and UV radiation from welding were classified as “carcinogenic to humans” (Group 1).”

 Can Welding Have an Impact on Cancer to the Eyes?

 Yes.
 Welding can bring rise to Ocular Melanoma.
 Ocular Melanoma is the most primary cancer in the eye.
 It is serious in that it is a malignant tumor that can grow and spread to other parts of the body.

 Per Carcinogenicity, “Arc welding generates UV radiation, a risk factor for the rare cancer ocular melanoma.
 “Further, there was “Sufficient evidence for the carcinogenicity of UV radiation from welding came from eight partly overlapping case-control studies and two census-based cohort studies that reported on ocular melanoma.